Topeka Wage Garnishment Lawyer

 If the garnishment is more than you can afford, you can contact the collection attorney to arrange for a lower payment plan.
 So long as you continue working, you will be paying your creditor.
 However, few people can lift a garnishment through this method.

-File a Bankruptcy Case
+File a Bankruptcy Case in Kansas

 Bankruptcy is the most practical way to stop wage garnishment.
 This is thanks to a rule called the automatic stay, which requires your creditors to stop all collection attempts.
 Garnishments, lawsuits, collection letters and bills, and even phone calls must cease.
 Your collection attorney must immediately release the garnishment.
 Your employer will receive an order to stop withholding funds, effective the day you file your Chapter 7 or Chapter 13 bankruptcy case.